 Further, you need an advocate with a history of getting those big verdicts.
 Attorneys frequently trying cases and getting big verdicts are the same lawyers getting the best confidential wrongful death and bodily injury settlements.
 Why?
 Because insurance companies want to resolve cases before history repeats itself.

 So if you have a good case, hire experienced counsel with an actual track record.
 You need a Maryland personal injury lawyer willing to fight for you.
 The best attorney is your best chance of pushing past the verdict and settlement averages.
-That is how you increase settlement value.
+That is how you increase settlement value and your chances of winning a personal injury lawsuit.

 The Factors That Matter in Personal Injury Cases